loscrossos/crossos_pynst/doc/tutorial_comfy.md

 Installing a workflow is not only installing the json file.

-- you need several models in the right folder
+- you need several models in the right folders
 - you often need additional plugins.

 The plugin "Comfy manager" can often load missing plugins.
-For models you often get text instructions "put model xxx in folder yy".
+For models you often get text instructions "put model xxx in folder yy".... yet still you have to know what to install.
 Wouldnt it be great if one file would install everything? yes.
 EVERYTHING!!

 Enter pynst!